 Employment of environmental scientists and specialists is expected to increase by 15 percent between 2012 and 2022, faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.

 You might work for a government environmental agency, a nonprofit group, an environmental consulting firm, or a private company seeking to comply with environmental laws and regulations through environmentally responsible policies and procedures.
-If you opt to follow the Secondary Education Track available to majors in our department, you might also pursue a position as a middle school or high school science teacher.
+If you opt to follow the Secondary Education Track you might also pursue a position as a middle school or high school science teacher.

 You may also pursue an advanced degree in one of the environmental disciplines.